maxitron93/learn_django_basics/README.md

 |  Make migrations |    `python manage.py makemigrations`    |
 |  . |    .    |

+#### Creating a model
+1. Create the model (class) in models.py
+2. Add the app to the settings
+3. Create a migration
+4. Migrate
+5. Add the model to the admin

 ## Manage Users

 | Task   | Command  |